natebendermontana/datashare_AA_COP_tweets/README.md

 2) COP_analyis_sentimentanalysis_submission  (LDA and sentiment analysis)

 The _LexExpansion file is an attempt at a lexical expansion-focused analysis that is incomplete and not part of the final product.

+## Feedback

+Nice work on the write up and organization of your README.
+All your work in the analysis file is strong.
+I love the topic chart and the sentiment analysis over time chart.
+As we discussed in the LDA, these are really nice groups and interpretation.